 - Official transcript (i.e., configure LawNet/Apply for Study Abroad/My Services to allow OIP access to your transcript).

 As a part of the application, students are asked to list, in order of preference, which program in London they wish to attend.
-Columbia Law School cannot guarantee that nominated students will be placed in their first choice school, although every effort will be made to try and accommodate such requests for nominated students.
+Columbia Law School cannot guarantee that nominated students will be placed in the first choice school, although every effort will be made to try and accommodate such requests for nominated students.

-London Joint Degree Schools Online
+London Double Degree Schools Online

 King's College (Dickson-Poon School of Law)